 Exercise moderately at least 30 minutes daily, 5 days a week.
-Get your health care provider to okay you for exercise before starting a regimen.
+Get your health care provider's approval before starting an exercise regimen.

 These supplements may help fight inflammation and pain:

-- Omega-3 fatty acids, such as flaxseed and fish oils, 1 - 2 capsules or 1 tablespoonful oil daily, to help decrease inflammation.
+- Omega-3 fatty acids, such as flaxseed and fish oils, to help reduce inflammation.
 Omega-3 fatty acids can increase the risk of bleeding and potentially interfere with blood-thinning medications such as warfarin (Coumadin) and aspirin.

-- Methylsulfonylmethane (MSM), 3,000 mg twice a day, to help prevent joint and connective tissue breakdown.
+- Methylsulfonylmethane (MSM), to help prevent joint and connective tissue breakdown.
 In some studies, MSM has been shown to help relieve arthritis pain.

-- Bromelain, 250 mg twice a day.
+- Bromelain.
 This enzyme that comes from pineapples reduces inflammation.
 Bromelain may increase the risk of bleeding, so people who take anticoagulants (blood thinners) should not take bromelain without first talking to their health care provider.
 People with peptic ulcers should avoid bromelain.
 Turmeric is sometimes combined with bromelain, because it makes the effects of bromelain stronger.
 Bromelain may interact with some antibiotic medications.

-- Turmeric (Curcuma longa) standardized extract, 300 mg three times a day, for pain and inflammation.
+- Turmeric (Curcuma longa) standardized extract, for pain and inflammation.
 Turmeric is sometimes combined with bromelain because it makes the effects of bromelain stronger.
 Turmeric can increase the risk of bleeding, especially for people who take blood-thinning medication.
 Ask your doctor before taking turmeric.

-- Devil's claw (Harpagophytum procumbens) standardized extract, 100 - 200 mg one to two times daily.
-Devil’s claw has been used traditionally to relieve pain.
-One study found that more than 50% of people with osteoarthritis of the knee or hip or low back pain who took devil’s claw reported less pain and better mobility after 8 weeks.
-Devil’s claw may increase the risk of bleeding and interact with diabetes medications, as well as potentially several types of medications.
-Tell your health care provider before taking it if you also take blood-thinning medication or if you have diabetes.
-Devil's claw can affect the heart and may not be right for people with certain heart problems.
+- Devil's claw (Harpagophytum procumbens) standardized extract.
+Devil's claw has been used traditionally to relieve pain.
+One study found that more than 50% of people with osteoarthritis of the knee or hip, or low back pain, who took devil's claw reported less pain and better mobility after 8 weeks.
+Devil's claw may increase the risk of bleeding and interact with diabetes medications, as well as potentially several types of medications.
+Tell your health care provider before taking it if you also take blood-thinning medication, or if you have diabetes.
+Devil's claw can affect the heart, and may not be right for people with certain heart problems.
 It can also potentially be problematic for people with gallstones.

-- Willow bark (Salix alba) standardized extract, 500 mg up to three times daily, to relieve pain.
+- Willow bark (Salix alba) standardized extract, to relieve pain.
 Willow acts similar to aspirin.
-Do not take white willow if you are also taking aspirin or blood-thinning medications.
-Check with your health care provider if you are allergic to aspirin or salicylates before taking white willow.
-Do not give Willow should to children under the age of 18.
+DO NOT take white willow if you are also taking aspirin or blood-thinning medications.
+Check with your provider if you are allergic to aspirin or salicylates before taking white willow.
+DO NOT give Willow to children under the age of 18.

 - Capsaicin (Capsicum frutescens) cream, applied to the skin (topically).
 Capsaicin is the main component in hot chili peppers (also known as cayenne).
-Applied to the skin, it is believed to temporarily reduce amounts of “substance P,” a chemical that contributes to inflammation and pain.
+Applied to the skin, it may temporarily reduce amounts of "Substance P," a chemical that contributes to inflammation and pain.
 One found a topical capsaicin cream relieved pain better than placebo in 320 people with low back pain.
-Pain reduction generally starts 3 - 7 days after applying the capsaicin cream to the skin.
+Pain reduction generally starts 3 to 7 days after applying the capsaicin cream to the skin.
+DO NOT use internally.

-Although very few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following treatments to relieve low back pain based on their knowledge and experience.
-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and psychological makeup.
+Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following treatments to relieve low back pain based on their knowledge and experience.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

 Some of the most common remedies for this condition are listed below:

-Contrast hydrotherapy -- alternating hot and cold -- may help.
+Contrast hydrotherapy, alternating hot and cold, may help.
 Alternate 3 minutes hot with 1 minute cold.
-Repeat three times to complete one set.
-Do two to three sets per day.
+Repeat 3 times to complete 1 set.
+Do 2 to 3 sets per day.

 Castor Oil Packs

-Reviews of clinical studies have found that acupuncture may be effective for low back pain.
+Research suggests that acupuncture may be effective for low back pain.
 In addition, acupuncturists frequently report success in treating low back pain, and the National Institutes of Health recommend acupuncture as a reasonable treatment option.
-An acupuncturist may use a comprehensive approach including specialized massage, warming herbal oils, and patient education.
+An acupuncturist may use a comprehensive approach, including specialized massage, warming herbal oils, and patient education.

 Treating low back pain with acupuncture can be complex because many meridians (including the kidney, bladder, liver, and gallbladder) affect this area of the body.
 Treatment of the painful areas and related sore points is often done as well, with needles or moxibustion (burning the herb mugwort over specific acupuncture points).

-A study using acupuncture to treat 1,162 patients with a history of chronic low back pain found that at 6 months, low back pain was better after acupuncture treatment -- almost twice as better than from conventional therapy.
-Patients had ten 30-minute acupuncture sessions, generally two sessions per week.
+A study of 1,162 people with a history of chronic low back pain found that at 6 months of acupuncture treatments relieved low back pain, almost twice as much as from conventional therapy.
+People had 10, 30-minute acupuncture sessions, generally 2 sessions per week.

-According to a comprehensive review conducted by the Agency for Healthcare Research and Quality, spinal manipulation and NSAIDs are the two most effective treatments for acute low back pain.
-Of these, only spinal manipulation was judged to both relieve pain and restore function.
+According to a comprehensive review conducted by the Agency for Healthcare Research and Quality, spinal manipulation and NSAIDs are the 2 most effective treatments for acute low back pain.
+Of these, only spinal manipulation relieves pain and restores function.
 Spinal manipulation also appears to be effective for chronic low back pain, but the evidence is less conclusive.
 Some studies even suggest that spinal manipulation is no more effective than other recommended therapies.

 Massage may help treat and prevent short and long-term back problems.